-Last updated on September 27, 2022
+Last updated on March 23, 2026

 Labyrinth Raptor | Illustration by Daarken

-In this case, we’re talking about menace: a mechanic that surfaced way back in 2015 as an evergreen keyword in the Magic Origins expansion.
+Menace is a mechanic that surfaced way back in 2015 as an evergreen keyword in the Magic Origins expansion.
 So what is menace?

 Menace can be a pretty intimidating mechanic, which is kind of funny considering it was introduced as the mechanic to replace intimidate (and fear before that).
+Let's get to those rules questions you have about attacking and blocking with menace, and some of the best cards that feature menace.

-What Is Menace in MTG?
+How Does Menace Work in MTG?

-Side note: If the attacking creature has deathtouch, it would only need to assign one damage to each blocker.
+If the attacking creature has deathtouch, it would only need to assign one damage to each blocker.
 After all of the damage is assigned, the combat phase proceeds normally.

 What Happens if One of the Creatures that Blocks a Menace Creature is Killed Before the Damage Step?